 Is it safe to apply for Medi-Cal if I’m concerned about my immigration status?

+Medi-Cal: It is important to note that the State of California and the Department of Health Care Services (DHCS) routinely share a limited amount of personal data with the federal government to administer Medicaid, such as verifying eligibility for federal funding.
+Federal law has long recognized that Medicaid personal information cannot be used for immigration-related actions.
 Recently, the federal government has used this type of routinely shared data in ways unrelated to Medicaid program administration, prompting legal action from the State of California to stop further sharing and protect Medi-Cal members’ personal information.
 This legal challenge is ongoing.
 If you are applying for Medi-Cal, you are not required to provide the Social Security number or immigration status of household members who are not applying for benefits themselves.

 Will cancelling or disenrolling from Medi-Cal help protect me against this data sharing?